-One of the examples we consider is a signal obtained from the Lorenz flow: The Lorenz system has fixed points at $(0,0,0)$ and $(\pm6\sqrt{2},\pm6\sqrt{2},27)$.
-The two nonzero fixed points sit in the middle of two holes in the wings of the butterfly-shaped attractor's two wings.
+The Lorenz system has fixed points at $(0,0,0)$ and $(\pm6\sqrt{2},\pm6\sqrt{2},27)$.
+The two nonzero fixed points sit in the middle of holes in the two wings of the butterfly-shaped attractor.
 The signal is generated by accurately integrating a random point $\left(x',y',z'\right)$ for some time to generate the initial point $(x(0),y(0),z(0))$.
-The initial point generated in this may be assumed to be $\mu$ distributed, with $\mu$ assumed to be the physical measure of the Lorenz attractor.
+The initial point generated in this way may be assumed to be $\mu$ distributed, with $\mu$ assumed to be the physical measure of the Lorenz attractor.
 The signal $x(t)$ is generated for $t\geq0$ by integrating this initial point.
 For the purpose of prediction, it is assumed that the model which generates the signal is unknown.

 To apply the entropy theorem to the Lorenz signal $x(t)$, we need to specify the entropy of the Lorenz signal.
 We recall a few of the theoretical definitions related to the entropy of a dynamical system.
 For complete details, see \cite{KatokHasselblatt1997} or \cite{Young2002}.
 Let $f:\mathbb{R}^{d}\rightarrow\mathbb{R}^{d}$ be a smooth dynamical system and let $\mathcal{A}$ be an invariant set.
 Let $\mu$ be a probability measure on $\mathcal{A}$ that is invariant with respect to $f$.
 Assume that $f$ is an ergodic transformation of $\mathcal{A}$ with respect to the measure $\mu$.
 In this setting, the definition of metric or Kolmogorov-Sinai entropy is quite simple.
 Let $\mathcal{P}$ be a finite partition of the set $\mathcal{A}$.
 We can generate a finite-valued stationary ergodic process as follows.
 Pick $X_{0}$ according to $\mu$ and take $X_{n+1}=f\left(X_{n}\right)$ for $n=0,1,\ldots$ Let $Y_{n}$ be the partition in $\mathcal{P}$ that $X_{n}$ belongs to.
 Then the finite valued process $Y_{n}$ is stationary and ergodic, and as such has a Shannon entropy which we denote by $h_{\mu}(f,\mathcal{P})$.
 In general, $h_{\mu}\left(f,\mathcal{P}\right)$ can depend upon the partition $\mathcal{P}.$ The metric entropy $h_{\mu}(f)$ is defined as the maximum over all finite partitions $\mathcal{P}$.